Iowa Democrats: Buttigieg 'wins' amid voting chaos | DW | 07.02.2020

 Both candidates won at least 11 national delegates — enough to have the most delegates at the party's national congress — according to the Associated Press.
 But with 100% of precincts reporting, Buttigieg was narrowly ahead in the vote at 26.2% compared to Sanders' 26.1%.

-"The AP's tabulation of the party's results are at 99% of precincts reporting, with data missing from one of 1,765 precincts, among other issues," they said.
+"The AP's tabulation of the party's results are at 99% of precincts reporting, with data missing from one of 1,765 precincts, among other issues," it said.

-The head of the Democratic National Committee (DNC) Tom Perez called for a "recanvass," which would consist of an analysis of the results from each caucus site as opposted to a full recount.
+The head of the Democratic National Committee (DNC) Tom Perez called for a "recanvass," which would consist of an analysis of the results from each caucus site as opposed to a full recount.

 "Enough is enough," he wrote on Twitter, adding that the review would help "assure public confidence in the results."